austinaohara/austinaohara.github.io/README.md

-## Senior Quality Technician | CMM Programming | Computer Science Student

-Welcome to my GitHub Pages site.
-I am a Senior Quality Technician at Computech International and a full-time student at Farmingdale State College.
-My work and studies focus on quality control, inspection systems, software development, and practical tools that improve real-world workflows.

-I am especially interested in combining manufacturing quality experience with programming to build applications that make inspection planning, data collection, scoring tools, and business processes easier to manage.
+# Portfolio

+This site highlights my current work, school projects, and personal software projects.
+My background is split between quality inspection work and software development, so most of my projects are focused on practical tools, organized data, and workflow improvement.

 ---

 ## About Me

-I currently work as a **Senior Quality Technician at Computech International**, where I work with inspection processes, quality control documentation, dimensional inspection, and CMM-related workflows.
+I am a **Senior Quality Technician at Computech International**, where I work with inspection processes, quality documentation, dimensional inspection, and CMM-related workflows.

 I am also a **full-time student at Farmingdale State College**, where I am continuing to build my skills in software development, databases, project design, and application development.

-My background gives me a mix of hands-on quality experience and technical software knowledge, which I try to bring into the projects I build.
+My goal is to build software that connects real workplace problems with useful, organized, and easy-to-use tools.

 ---